ThomasKoenigBern/MS-Template-Explorer/README.md

 ## Installation

+1) Make sure you have installed Matlab 2022b or above.
-1) Download the two files MSTemplateEditor.mlappinstall and MSTemplateExplorer.mlappinstall
+2) Download the two files MSTemplateEditor.mlappinstall and MSTemplateExplorer.mlappinstall
-2) In MATLAB, select the APPS tab, hit the Install App button, and select the two downloaded files
+3) In MATLAB, select the APPS tab, hit the Install App button, and select the two downloaded files
-3) The Apps should now be available in the Apps toolbar of MATLAB
+4) The Apps should now be available in the Apps toolbar of MATLAB

 ## Using the Microstate Template Editor